 NANT is a group of 14 North American pediatric cancer centers with expertise in neuroblastoma who perform early (phase I and II) clinical trials based on laboratory data that demonstrates specific activity of potential treatments against neuroblastoma.
 NANT Trials are focused on patients with relapsed or treatment-refractory neuroblastoma after standard therapies fail.
 Established in 2000, NANT’s approach is to use laboratory models to identify novel agents that both target the cancer cells and their surrounding environment of normal cells that mistakenly support tumor growth.

 How does NANT work?

 NANT brings together a multidisciplinary team of more than 75 laboratory and clinical scientists with complementary expertise in genetics, biology, immunology, pathology, biostatistics, clinical investigations, and imaging all with a single focus on finding better treatments for children with high-risk neuroblastoma.
 Since its beginning, NANT has treated more than 600 children with neuroblastoma in multiple clinical trials.

-The concortium's expertise includes detailed pharmacokinetics, biologic correlates, and administration of complex therapies to establish feasibility and safety.
+The consortium's expertise includes detailed pharmacokinetics, biologic correlates, and administration of complex therapies to establish feasibility and safety.
 NANT investigators have a proven record of moving innovative approaches into standard frontline therapy for high-risk neuroblastoma.
-Our NANT Biology study established a valuable repository for relapsed and refractory tumor tissue, BM tumor cells, blood, and radiology images.
+Our NANT Biology Study established a valuable repository for relapsed and refractory tumor tissue, BM tumor cells, blood, and radiology images.
 This unique resource is available to the larger NB research community.

 A NANT Parent Advisory Committee provides parent input during the development of NANT clinical trials.
-The Committee includes parent coordinators for education, public website, fundraising, and coordination of local parent representatives at each NANT site.
+The Committee includes parent coordinators for education, the public website, fundraising, and coordination of local parent representatives at each NANT site.